publiccodenet/brand/name/readme.md

 In sentences it can be mentioned as: **the Foundation for Public Code**.

-The name is always written with a first capital on every word as to signify every word is meaningful and important.

 ## Written out in full

 The name is always written out in full and never made into an acronym or abbreviated.
 If a shorter handle is necessary for technical reasons `publiccode.net` or `publiccodenet` is used.